 - B vitamins, including folate and B6

-The cause of these deficiencies are mainly related to the oxidative stress and inflammation that results from smoking.
+The cause of these deficiencies is mainly related to the oxidative stress and inflammation that result from smoking.

 Smoking is also an environmental hazard.
-The toxic chemicals you emit each time you light up cause air pollution and damage to the atmosphere.
+The toxic chemicals you release each time you light up cause air pollution and damage to the atmosphere.

-And the cigarette butts are also a hazard.
+The cigarette butts are also a hazard.
 The chemicals from cigarette butts can pollute soil, waterways, and beaches.
-And the resources needed to produce cigarette papers and the tobacco inside are also detrimental to the environment.
+Additionally, the resources needed to produce cigarette papers and the tobacco inside are also detrimental to the environment.

 Did you know that one tree is destroyed for every 300 cigarettes made?

 Finally, let’s discuss the many benefits of NOT smoking.
 Aside from not having to experience any of the above harmful consequences, quitting your smoking habit can improve ALL areas of your life.